rundeck/docs/docs/administration/configuration/config-file-reference.md

 ### Execution log settings

-You can globally specify for all your jobs a log size limit and action as you needed.
+You can globally specify for all your jobs (regardless of which project they belong to) a log size limit and action as you needed.
+If you configure a job with other values, they override the global settings.

 ```properties
 rundeck.execution.logs.output.limit = 5MB
 rundeck.execution.logs.output.limitAction = truncate
 ```
-- `rundeck.execution.logs.output.limit`.
+* `rundeck.execution.logs.output.limit`.
 Show an error when that limit is exceeded.
 Could be entered either maximum total line-count (e.g. "100"), maximum per-node line-count ("100/node"), or maximum log file size ("100MB", "100KB", etc.), using "GB","MB","KB","B" as Giga- Mega- Kilo- and bytes.
-- `rundeck.execution.logs.output.limitAction`.
+* `rundeck.execution.logs.output.limitAction`.
 Is the action applied when the limit is achieved.
 It is triggered only if there is a value at rundeck.execution.logs.output.limit.
 The values accepted are ‘truncate' or 'halt’.
 The default value if it does not set is 'halt'.
+    * a. `halt`: the job will halt.
+    * b. `truncate`: the job will not halt, but no more log output will be produced.

 ### Metrics Capturing